maab-osman/information-security-course/h1-should-tero-wear-a-helmet.md

 - After spending nine months in prison, Alberto was set free.
 To Alberto, the investigation went wrong in a million ways.
 The police weren’t knowledgeable enough on how to handle this case, and didn’t take all the evidence, and they handled the evidence poorly.

-Security Community vs. Legal Perception
-The episode poses a key question: why do security professionals embrace hacker culture?
-The answer lies in that very closeness to their adversaries—it’s a practical necessity for defending networks effectively.

 - ### Lessons learned:
   - Even when vulnerabilities are reported responsibly, organizations may not act, leaving both systems and the ethical hacker exposed.